Universal City/Studio City station: History

 In the early planning stages in the 1980s, Universal City/ Studio City station was originally going to be an elevated station; but due to local opposition and safety concerns, the station was put underground as a subway station.
 Part of MOS-3 of the Red Line, Universal City/Studio City opened on June 24, 2000, as part of an extension from Hollywood/Vine to North Hollywood, the latter of which remains the line's northwestern terminus.

 Universal, in conjunction with Metro, constructed a pedestrian bridge over Lankershim Boulevard and Universal Hollywood Drive that opened in April 2016.
 NBCUniversal agreed to fund a portion of the $19.5 million project, while the remainder was funded through Proposition A.

 Service

 Station layout

-The Universal City/Studio City station lies underground, in this case beneath Bluffside Drive at its intersection with Campo de Cahuenga.
-Access is provided by two entrances, one on the northwest and the other on the southwest corner of the intersection between Lankershim Boulevard and Campo de Cahuenga.
+Universal City/Studio City is an underground station, located alongside Lankershim Boulevard at its intersection with Campo de Cahuenga.
+Access is provided by two entrances, one on the northwest corner and another on the southwest corner of the intersection.
+A pedestrian bridge connects the northwest corner entrance to the northeast and southeast corners, with the southeast corner housing the Universal City Shuttle platform.

 The station features a park and ride lot.
-There are a few public bus lines that stop or terminate at the bus plaza on the west side of Lankershim Boulevard, adjacent to the station while others are found by crossing to the east side of Lankershim Boulevard.
+Several public bus lines stop or terminate at the bus plaza on the west side of Lankershim Boulevard, adjacent to the station, while others are found by crossing to the east side of Lankershim Boulevard.